 We recommend that you ensure your tester is as securely packaged as possible, as test equipment sent in inferior packaging can be damaged in transit.

-Calibrations subject to the 3-day promise will be sent back to you within 3 working days of receipt.
+Calibrations within our 3-day-turnaround will be sent back to you within 3 working days of receipt.
 We aim to turn around all other calibrations within 7 working days or fewer.

 Minor repairs can take a few days to a 1 week.
 Major repairs can take up to 6 weeks, depending upon the scale of the issue.